This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 The Cost of Procreate

-At the time of this writing, Procreate is only $9.99 for lifetime access.
+At the time of this writing, Procreate is only $12.99 for lifetime access.
 No monthly subscription, add-ons, or hidden fees.
-You can buy additional brushes to use with Procreate, but you can use the entire app to its full capabilities with this one purchase.
+You can buy additional brushes and color palettes to use with Procreate, but you can use the entire app to its full capabilities with just this one purchase.

 It’s Easy to Have Fun Playing Around with Procreate